cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 OrientDB
 ========

-"OrientDB is the open source NoSQL multi-model database that works with graph databases" [@hid-sp18-520-OrientDB].
-Along with this it can be set up as document database and Object-Oriented database.
-"Graph databases are NoSQL databases which use the graph data model comprised of vertices, which is an entity such as a person, place, object or relevant piece of data and edges, which represent the relationship between two nodes.
-Graph databases are particularly helpful because they highlight the links and relationships between relevant data similarly to how we do so ourselves.
-Even though graph databases are awesome, they are not enough on their own.
-Advanced second-generation NoSQL products like OrientDB are the future.
-The modern multi-model database provides more functionality and flexibility while being powerful enough to replace traditional DBMSs" [@hid-sp18-520-OrientDB-graph].
+> ``OrientDB is the open source NoSQL multi-model database that works with
+> graph databases'' [@hid-sp18-520-OrientDB].

+Along with this it can be set
+up as document database and Object-Oriented database.

+> ``Graph databases are NoSQL databases which use the graph data model
+> comprised of vertices, which is an entity such as a person, place,
+> object or relevant piece of data and edges, which represent the
+> relationship between two nodes.
+Graph databases are particularly
+> helpful because they highlight the links and relationships between
+> relevant data similarly to how we do so ourselves.
+Even though graph
+> databases are awesome, they are not enough on their own.
+Advanced
+> second-generation NoSQL products like OrientDB are the future.
+The
+> modern multi-model database provides more functionality and
+> flexibility while being powerful enough to replace traditional
+> DBMSs'' [@hid-sp18-520-OrientDB-graph].

 Graph databases are usefull for developing application related to social networking and establish relationships between objects with respect to there properties.
 It maintains class relation using documents and links in document model.

 Owncloud
 ========